Watering the 12321 Technique

 Sprinkler Heads

 Impact-style sprinkler heads are designed to irrigate large areas of grass.
-They move back and forth very slowly and require longer watering times to ensure the lawn is watered deeply.
+They move back and forth slowly and require longer watering times to ensure the lawn is watered deeply.

 Sun Exposure: